-I’m sorry to hear you are getting a divorce.
-Very sorry.
+I’m sorry to hear you are in the process of getting a divorce.
 It’s not going to be easy for anyone.
-And if you have kids, well, please heed my advice: Focus on your relationship with your kids and let your ex and their craziness go.
+If you have kids, well, please heed my advice: Focus on your relationship with your kids and let your ex go.
 The kids are what’s important in the divorce of two parents.
-Either way, here you go.

 10 positive thoughts for you about your upcoming divorce.